badarali5/badarali5/README.md

 - ⚡ Fun fact: ...
 -->

-> Software Engineering student turning clean code into cooler projects — and cooler projects into cash.
+> Software Engineer turning clean code into cooler projects — and cooler projects into cash.

 ---